funlessdev/fl-website/content/docs/getting-started/quick-start/index.md

 FunLess uses [WebAssembly](https://webassembly.org/) runtimes via [Wasmtime](https://wasmtime.dev/) to run your functions.
 As of now we support *Rust* and *JavaScript*, but we are working on adding more languages.

-The CLI tool already handles the compiling into WebAssembly for you, so you can focus on writing your function.
+The CLI tool already handles the compiling into WebAssembly for you, so you can focus on writing your functions.
-As of now it handles functions as projects, not single file functions.

 For example, let's create a new function using the `fn new` cli command.
 We will use Rust.
 From a folder of your choosing, run: